Oregon vacation rental tax guide

 Which taxes apply to Oregon short-term rentals?

-In Oregon, a number of different lodging taxes may apply to your short-term rental, depending on your location.
-These can include:
+In Oregon, state and local lodging tax may apply to your short-term rental, depending on your location.

 Oregon Department of Revenue